Optical Vs. PIR Sensors

 Fig 2: An example of a low resolution image captured by an optical sensor

-Optical sensors are used as one pillar of a spatial intelligence platform.
+Optical sensors are used as one pillar of an occupancy intelligence platform.
 These platforms are built for mature, enterprise businesses where security and privacy are a strict requirement.
 As a result, most optical sensors and their associated platforms are GDPR CPIA, ISO/IEC 27001 and SoC2 Type II compliant.

 The Drawbacks of Optical Sensors